Preventive services can be provided at no cost to patients

 Coding rules specific to ACA zero-dollar preventive services: Commercial payers

 Confusion and inconsistency persist among payers, physicians, and other health care providers in coding and paying claims for preventive services.
-The AMA developed coding guides to clarify the coding for patients covered by Medicare and commercial payers:
+The AMA offers the following coding guidance to improve the billing process for all.

 Current Procedural Terminology (CPT) modifier 33 can be used when billing for ACA-designated preventive services with a commercial payer.
 The addition of modifier 33 communicates to a commercial payer that a given service was provided as an ACA preventive service.
 The CPT modifier was developed to not only account for preventive services as defined under the ACA, it can also indicate unique circumstances (e.g., when a colonoscopy that was scheduled as a screening was converted into a diagnostic or therapeutic procedure).